Rudy's Country Store and Bar-B-Q: Menu

 Rudy's perennial best-seller is brisket, with other popular offerings including turkey, chicken, pork ribs, sausage, chopped beef, pulled pork, and prime rib.
 Sides include coleslaw, cream corn, spicy pinto beans, new potatoes, potato salad and bread.
 Soda and beer are sold as beverages and both feature regional selections.
 Rudy's also serves breakfast tacos in the morning, which can be made to order or bought from the "grab-and-go" selection in the country store.

+From the official shop, Rudy’s sells a branded line of “Sause” and rubs, including items like Original “Sause,” Sissy “Sause,” and dry rubs.

 Accolades

 The Daily Meal writes their favorite menu item "is the extra moist brisket".
 The former governor of California, Arnold Schwarzenegger, dubbed Rudy's in Austin "the best of the best".
 On May 31, 2017, Daniel Vaughn of Texas Monthly writes "It’s the best statewide barbecue chain in Texas".

 NASCAR sponsorship

 Rudy's initially jumped in to NASCAR by sponsoring driver Brad Coleman and team Joe Gibbs Racing for three Xfinity Series (then Nationwide) races in 2009, under the name rudys.com The name "Rudy's Country Store & BBQ" was used for the company's re-entry in 2016 with Garrett Smithley and JD Motorsports.